sixcious/url-incrementer/README.md

 If you were using Versions 3 or 4, I really want to apologize to you for the state this extension has been in.
 You deserve a way better extension.
 The only reason Version 5 exists is because of you!

-This is the only extension I ever made, so it's important to me 100% that you are happy with it.
+This is the first extension/app I ever made, so it's important to me 100% that you are happy with it.
 If there's anything you don't like, please let me know and I'll try my hardest to fix it in the next version.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 Coming Soon in Version 5.4 (TBD)
 - New Feature: Save URL Profiles/Patterns.
 URLI can now remember different URL patterns and intervals you set.
 You can check the save checkbox if you want to save a URL Profile while in the Popup UI Setup.
 To protect your privacy, URLs saved will be saved as cryptographic hashes using PBKDF2 with HMAC SHA-512, a salt, and a high number of iterations.
 Not even URLI can figure out the URLs!